 When Adolf Hitler prepared to embark upon the horrible Holocaust against the Jews, he scoffed at the notion that the world would rebel in revulsion to his actions.
 His chilling response which is etched on a glass wall at the Holocaust Museum in Washington D.C. simply says, “Who remembers the Armenians?”

 Recently my wife Debbie and I watch the movie, “The Promise” which depicts the atrocities of 1915.
 I recommend it to you.
 On April 24th each year Armenians around the world remember the first recorded genocide in modern history.
-Humanity seemingly has not learned from history as is demonstrated by the continued demonic extermination of peoples in the killing fields of Cambodia, the ethnic cleansing in Bosnia, the tribal ravaging in Rwanda, the slavery and slaughter in the Sudan.
-ISIS’s aim to destroy all infidels to the Islamic faith, the human rights atrocities in North Korea and most recently the poison gassing of dissidents in Syria.
+Sadly, humanity has not learned from history as is demonstrated by the continued demonic extermination of people groups.
+The killing fields of Cambodia, the ethnic cleansing in Bosnia, the tribal ravaging in Rwanda, the slavery and slaughter in the Sudan.
+ISIS’s ongoing aim is to behead or bomb all infidels who do not adhere to their radical interpretation of the Islamic faith.
+There are continuing human rights atrocities in North Korea, Russia, and Ukraine.

 An Armenian pastor and partner in ministry,